sitedata/checklyhq.com/site/content/docs/browser-checks/_index.md

 ## More Puppeteer resources

+- [theheadless.dev](https://theheadless.dev) is a living open-source collection of guides made to help you master headless browser automation.
 - [checkly/puppeteer-examples](https://github.com/checkly/puppeteer-examples) is our GitHub repo with a ton of real life examples on how to use Puppeteer.
 - [pptr.dev](https://pptr.dev/) is the official API documentation site for the Puppeteer framework.
 - [awesome-puppeteer](https://github.com/transitive-bullshit/awesome-puppeteer) is a great GitHub repo full of Puppeteer related libraries, tips and resources.